-- Specific Aims

-- Background and Significance

-- Preliminary Data (if available)

-- Research Design, Experimental Methods, and Analytical Plan

-- Research Limitations and Contingencies

-- Expected Outcomes and Future Directions

-- Human Subjects (maximum 3 pages, not included in page limit)

-- All research involving Human Subjects and/or requiring IRB approval must include the following:

-- Characteristics of the study such as interactions with and involvement of human subjects, study design and procedures, and information on sample or data collection.

-- Possible risks of the study. - Steps planned to reduce risks and protect subject safety. - Justification for the sample size included in the research design must be provided.
-Consistent with current NIH policies4, funded clinical research must include women and minority groups as well as a rationale that speaks to composition of the study population.
-Any exclusions within the study population need to be described and scientifically justified. - All proposals should include as much of the information required above as possible.
-If an applicant believes that this information is not applicable to the proposed project, the applicant should contact program staff. - References (not included in page limit) - 11.
-Research and Career Development Plan (maximum of 1 page, not included in Research Proposal page limit):
+- Specific Aims (1 page including figures) - Background and Significance - Preliminary Data (if available) - Research Design, Experimental Methods, and Analytical Plan - Research Limitations and Contingencies - Expected Outcomes and Future Directions - Human Subjects (maximum 3 pages, not included in page limit) - o All research involving Human Subjects and/or requiring IRB approval must include the following: - Characteristics of the study such as interactions with and involvement of human subjects, study design and procedures, and information on sample or data collection. - Possible risks of the study. - Steps planned to reduce risks and protect subject safety. - Justification for the sample size included in the research design must be provided.
+To ensure benefit for all affected individuals, funded clinical research must include a study population inclusive of women and minority groups as well as a rationale that speaks to composition of the study population.
+Any exclusions within the study population need to be described and scientifically justified.

+- All proposals should include as much of the information required above as possible.
+If an applicant believes that this information is not applicable to the proposed project, the applicant should contact program staff. - References (not included in page limit)